What is Lughnasa?

 Protect & nurture what you plant.

 You don’t just toss your seeds in the dirt & come back to an abundant harvest.
 The seeds you plant require loving care in order to truly blossom.
 Lughnasa/Lammas teaches us that if you tend your garden well–if you protect & nurture what you plant in your life–you will experience expansive growth & bountiful harvests.

 Work hard & finish what you start.

 Creating new growth in your life takes perseverance.
 Personal growth work, spiritual work–just like growing a garden–is hard work.
 If you give up on your garden in the middle of the summer, your beautiful plants will wither.
 This sacred day is teaching you to continue your hard work & finish what you start.

 Rejuvenate your tired spirit.
 Refuel.
 All this growth work is hard.
 Harvesting is hard.
 The weeks & months to come, are still going to require hard work.
 Rest now.
 Recharge in the summer sun.

 The death of the old, contains the seeds of new beginning.

-This is one of the most magical parts of Lammas–when the dying plants turn into seeds for next year’s growth.
+This is one of the most magical parts of this time of year – the dying plants turn into seeds for next year’s growth.
 Things are drying out & dying but they contain the seeds for new life in the spring.
 In the dying body of the old is contained the mystery of renewal.